DUI Defenses and Evidence

-- Regurgitation, including burping or vomiting, within a 15 minutes of taking the test
+- Regurgitating within 15 minutes before the test

-For all these reasons, you should write down everything that happened before and after you took the breathalyzer so if something gave you an artificially high result, drunk driving attorneys can challenge it.
-This is particularly true if your BAC test result is just over the legal limit.
+For all these reasons, you should write down everything that happened before and after you took the breathalyzer so if something gave you an artificially high result, your drunk driving attorneys can challenge it.
+These factors can be especially significant true if your BAC result is just over the legal limit.

 Blood Tests Can be Retested for Accuracy

-Additionally, while fewer things can cause a blood test to go wrong compared to a breath test, leaving a lawyer fewer ways to challenge the results, one benefit is that the blood draw requires a sample to be stored, which means your sample can be retested later on.
-On top of this, a number of procedures that must be strictly adhered to for a result to be considered legally admissible as DUI evidence.
-This includes proper collection, storage, transportation, and testing methods, for example:
+While fewer things can cause a blood test to go wrong compared to a breath test, leaving a lawyer fewer ways to challenge the results, one benefit is that the blood draw requires a sample to be stored, which means your sample can be retested later on.
+On top of this, a number of procedures must be strictly adhered to for a blood result to be considered legally admissible, including proper collection, storage, transportation, and testing methods, for example: